wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-eng.md

 20200710:
 add a clover efi be used to install macos,
-this clover efi cloud be used to boot your hackintosh,too
+this clover efi could be used to boot your hackintosh,too
 But I strongly recommand to use opencore(oc) efi to boot your device.